Ivana Lučića 5, Zagreb

 Must read: brief instructions and rules

-For all students interested in the MSc theses done so far in CRTA, you can view the theses here.
-All MSc theses done within the old laboratory were defended before 2021.
-All theses from 2021 and 2022 were created and implemented within CRTA.
-Students who choose a master thesis topic expect active engagement and responsible work on the assigned topic.
-All students who choose a master's thesis in one of the provided topics will be equipped with all necessary equipment, workstations, and (shared) computers in the laboratory and/or practicums.
-If the thesis involves an experimental part, students will be enabled to access to the appropriate laboratory where the experiments will be carried out: Laboratory for Autonomous Systems, Laboratory for Medical Robotics, or Laboratory for Artificial Intelligence.
-In addition to working in laboratories, students also have access to two practicums whose occupation schedules can be seen here.
-While working in the laboratories and practicums, students must adhere to all rules of behavior as well as rules for the use of the computer, laboratory, and other equipment.
-After work, it is necessary to leave the workstations in CRTA clean and tidy.
+For all students who are interested in the graduate theses done so far at CRTA, they can be viewed here .
+All graduation theses made in the old laboratory were defended before 2021.
+All works from 2021 and 2022 were made and implemented in CRTA.
+Students who choose a thesis topic are expected to actively engage and work responsibly on the given topic.
+All students who choose a graduate thesis on one of the topics offered below will be provided with all the necessary equipment, as well as workstations and a (shared) computer in the laboratory and/or practicals.
+If the graduate work includes an experimental part, students will be able to work in the associated laboratory where experiments will be performed: Laboratory for Autonomous Systems, Laboratory for Medical Robotics or Laboratory for Computational Intelligence.
+In addition to working in the laboratories, all students are also available for two practicums, the schedule of which can be seen here .
+When working in laboratories and practicums, students must adhere to all rules of conduct and the rules for using computer, laboratory and other equipment.
+After work, workplaces in CRTA must always be left clean and tidy.

 In addition to laboratories and laboratory equipment, in the student section of CRTA, students have their 3D printers, various student tools, and equipment that are necessary for a large number of topics that include practical experimental work.